vsoch/forward/README.md

  - [sherlock tensorflow](https://vsoch.github.io/lessons/jupyter-tensorflow/)
  - [sherlock singularity jupyter](https://vsoch.github.io/lessons/sherlock-singularity)

 Brief instructions are also documented in this README.
-Note that if you use a Singularity container, you don't need to set up a password on Sherlock (it will be generated for you on the fly).

 ### Clone the Repository
 Clone this repository to your local machine.